anushree213/anushree213/README.md

 ###

-<p align="left">I'm a junior studying Business Analytics at the University of Southern California.
+<p align="left">I'm a senior studying Business Analytics at the University of Southern California.

 ###